ProximoSrl/ProximoSrl.github.io/_posts/2015-04-09-LogPerformance.md

 ![First Run - no log enabled](/images/posts/logperformance/first.jpg)

-This is a low resolution image, but it represents how much time the system needs to rebuild all projections with no log enabled. *The Y-Axis represents how many events remain to dispatch for each projection-slot, X-Axis represents time.*
+This is a low resolution image, but it represents how much time the system needs to rebuild all projections with no log enabled. *The Y-Axis represents how many events remain to dispatch for each slot (each graph is one slot), X-Axis represents time.*.

 This is the reference scenario, now logging is enabled at DEBUG level, both for our MongoBufferedAppender and for ColoredConsoleAppender.